 Within several weeks, we had achieved a steady, reliable cadence of feature delivery.
 This cadence, combined with the new milestone-focused roadmap, enables the product team to reliably forecast the delivery dates of individual milestones, as well as assigning a degree of confidence to those forecasts.

-Within two months of my arrival, the development team was delivering features at a pace that fluctuated no more than 15% week over week.
+Within two months of my arrival, the engineering team was delivering features at a pace that fluctuated no more than 15% week over week.
 It is now possible to accurately forecast the delivery of milestones, as well as visualize the effect of changing scope on those delivery windows.
 This makes for clearer communication of progress to key stakeholders such as investors, and enables marketing and other business initiatives to be coordinated with the product delivery timeline.

 Through a structured phase-out of my involvement, the team has been able to take ownership of all elements of the new process, maintaining their pace of delivery in my absence.
 Periodic team retrospectives create productive discussion for improvement and commit routines to institutional memory with little or no documentation overhead.